swallen000/Compile_time_game_gomoku/README.md

-# COMS 4995 final project
+# COMS 4995 final project⚪ ⚫

 ## Design document
 ### Motivation
 - C++ is one of the most powerful languages that can handle compile-time implementations and generic programming.
 Especially with the `template` and `constexpr` feature.
-- C++ evolution in C++ 17/20, more and more functions/data structures can be supported in compile-time.
+- C++ evolution in C++ 17/20: more and more functions/data structures can be supported in compile-time.
 For example, one of the C++20 features is that in the future, both std::vector and std::string can be implemented during compile-time.
-- Given that the final project should be interesting and interactive, we decided to perform compile-time implementations via a Gomoku game instead of a specific library.
+- Given that the final project should be interesting and interactive, we decided to perform compile-time implementations via a Gomoku game.

 ### Different approach in compile-time game and run-time game:
 - Logic in run-time game: